gamma032steam/gamma032steam.github.io/content/posts/pcd-notes.md

 -   IAM: Divide into folders per-team and a projects per-environment.
 One project per application per environment.
 Assign least privilege.
 -   VPC Firewall Rules: Direction (ingress/egress), priority (lower number is higher), action (allow/deny), status, target, source, protocol/port.
 	-   Helps define what traffic reaches your resources.
--   VPC Service Controls: Controls ingress and egress for an entire service perimiter, which houses the resources in a project.
+-   VPC Service Controls: Controls ingress and egress for an entire service perimeter, which houses the resources in a project.
 {{% /pcdnote %}}

 -   Security mechanisms that secure/scan application binaries and manifests